AlexandreSajus/Taipy-Dask-Demo/README.md

 This project uses Taipy to create a Dask pipeline to run queries on a 24Gb dataset of Yelp Reviews and build a web app to run these queries and display the results.

-Taipy is a great way to manage and display the results of Dask applications, as its backend is built for large-scale applications and can handle caching and parallelization.
+Taipy is a great way to manage and display the results of Dask applications, as its backend is built for large-scale applications and can handle caching, parallelization, scenario management, pipeline versioning, data scoping, etc.

 ## Table of Contents